The British-Caribbean Chamber of Commerce is the first stop for any British or Caribbean company wanting to do business in the other country.

 - Propose innovative ideas to help businesses grow

 Trade links between Britain and the Caribbean are centuries old and while relationships have changed over the years the same mutual interests and opportunities for bilateral trade are as strong today as they have always been.

 BCCC helps British firms play a part in the Caribbean economy; and assists Caribbean companies find their place in the UK market.
 We have offices in the UK and Trinidad along with advisory boards, Honorary Chairmen and Consuls operating in St Lucia, Barbados, Cuba and the Bahamas.

 Dr Ian Kelly, Chief Executive

 Ian is the Chief Executive of the British Caribbean Chamber of Commerce which he founded in 2001.

 Ian opened the Port of Spain office in February 2001 thanks to the support of the then Chief Executive of the Trinidad and Tobago Chamber, Hubert Alleyne.

 Ian has a PhD covering relations between Government and local industry.

 He has previously worked at the House of Commons, in the Australian Parliament and has lectured in British Politics at Leeds University in the UK.

-Lorraine is based in the UK and works with Ian and Pauline, handling inquiries and providing support via her expertise in export documentation helping businesses import or export goods to or from the UK to markets in the Caribbean and all over the globe.
+Lorraine is based in the UK and works with the Chief Executive, handling inquiries and providing support via her expertise in export documentation, helping businesses import or export goods to or from the UK to markets in the Caribbean and all over the globe.